jordanadrianoo/Hack-Quarantine-2020/Web Scraping/README.md

 req = requests.get('https://www.worldometers.info/coronavirus/')
 ```

-we set a variable named **req** that will use request to return the HTML source from the website we provided.
+we set a variable named **req** that will use request and store the HTML source returned from the website we provided.

 In a new cell, type

 ```
 soup = BeautifulSoup(req.content)
 ```

+this will also set a varible named **soup** that will parase the content within **req**.